Lyn Paul website logo. Lyn Paul website banner.

 "I was a northern girl from a Council estate in Manchester so you can imagine what it was like getting on a plane and arriving in America.
 It was unbelievable!"
 (Flashback, BBC Radio Leeds, 14th August 2005)

-1970 is notable for the number of American acts making their UK chart débuts, among them groups such as Bread, the Carpenters, the Jackson 5 and Three Dog Night.
+1970 is notable for the number of American acts making their UK chart débuts, among them groups such as Bread, the Carpenters, The Jackson 5 and Three Dog Night.

 Three Dog Night have a particular influence on the New Seekers.
 The trio had already had three Top 10 singles in the USA by the time they released Mama Told Me Not To Come, which became their only Top 10 hit in the UK in the Summer of 1970.
 Although Three Dog Night avoided becoming "one hit wonders" by having a second (and smaller) UK hit in 1971, the trio did not match its success in the States, where it notched up an impressive 18 Top 20 hit singles, including One, An Old Fashioned Love Song and Shambala.